Choosing from thousands of funds can be daunting for novice investors

 Our main considerations are a fund’s performance, charges and suitability for a beginner investor.
 We considered whether funds had been highly commended or won a Moneywise fund or investment trust award over the past year.

 Plus, we reviewed rated funds lists on platforms such as Moneywise’s parent company, interactive investor, and other DIY investment platforms.
-We also consulted ii’s investment analyst, Dzmitry Lipski.
+We also consulted ii’s fund analyst, Teodor Dilov.

-Why we dropped these six funds from the First 50 list
+Why we dropped these eight funds from the First 50 list

 For ease of use, we have divided the First 50 Funds selection into three parts: